alfredo1995/recyclable-scroll-view/README.md

     Use of Prefabs and Reusable Components: The use of prefabs and reusable components such as Image, RectTransform, etc. contributes to the modularity and reusability of UI elements, which can improve development efficiency and UI performance.

     Configuration of ScrollViews: In the ScrollContent and InfiniteScroll scripts, you are dealing with the configuration and manipulation of ScrollViews.
-Ensuring that ScrollViews and their contents are configured correctly in terms of size, layout, and positioning can improve the fluidity and responsiveness of the UI, especially on devices with different      resolutions.
+Ensuring that ScrollViews and their contents are configured correctly in terms of size, layout, and positioning can improve the fluidity and responsiveness of the UI, on devices with different resolutions.

     Optimizing UI Updates: When working with elements that are dynamically updated in the UI, such as changes in color, size, or position, it is important to optimize the code to avoid unnecessary updates.
 For example, you can use efficient methods to modify UI elements only when necessary, thus minimizing update operations.